Best Of17 min read

 • Annual: ~$3.99/month

-• 2-year plan: ~$2.49/month (plus free months typically added)
+• 2-year plan: ~$2.49/month (plus free months usually added)

 Pros:

-• CleanWeb blocker works well across the board
+• CleanWeb blocker works well

 • Competitive 2-year pricing

-• Feature-rich without being overwhelming to navigate
+• Feature-rich without being too complicated

 Cons:

-• Speeds can be inconsistent on distant servers
+• Speeds can vary on distant servers

-• Monthly pricing is high
+• Monthly pricing is steep

 6. CyberGhost — Best for Beginners and Streaming Fans